Hard sell: Overview

 The concepts that distinguish a hard sell from a soft sell have to do with directness of an advertiser or seller, rational appeal, and the amount of information given to the buyer about a product.
 A hard sell is extremely direct in nature.
 An advertisement will contain a forceful, loud slogan to grab buyers' attention, or a salesperson will be very persistent, cornering their buyer into purchasing the product they are selling.
 In a hard sell, the advertisement or seller will focus heavily on the quality of the product and explain how purchasing such a product will be a rational decision that will help improve the buyer's life.
 This type of selling supplies an abundance of information to the buyer so they receive as much information about the benefits of the product as possible.
 The advertisement or seller uses such tactics to overwhelm the buyer with explanations, information, and persistence to ultimately create an incentive to purchase the good or service.

 A soft sell is much more emotionally focused when put in comparison to a hard sell.
 An advertisement or seller will attempt to trigger feelings in the buyer that will make them want to buy the product that is being advertised.
 This selling technique is also much more indirect in nature than that of a hard sell.
 The subtlety of a soft sell is very evident, and many buyers often do not realize that they are being purposely directed in such a way to buy a product how a seller predicts that they will.
 The ultimate goal of this type of selling is to create a mood or image that will appeal to the buyer and make them want to spend their money on a product, all without the buyer realizing that this is occurring.
 Persistence is not as involved in a soft sell as it is in a hard sell.

 Principles used

 Numbers game

 A very large volume is needed to run hard sell.
-Even with small probabilities of success, enough sales can be achieved by attempting conversion on large customers base to sustain the operation or even generate profits.
+Even with small probabilities of success, enough sales can be achieved by attempting conversion on large customer bases to sustain the operation or even generate profits.
 This is especially useful when selling recurring purchases, such as subscriptions, warranty, or MLM products, because one sale will lead to recurring purchases.